Biokovo: Mountain huts

 In the 1935–1936 season, the Aleksandrov dom mountain hut on Vošac, at 1400 m in elevation, saw 555 visitors, including 126 Czechoslovak, 22 German and 5 English visitors.
 Even though it was only open over the summer (1 May through 30 September), it had the most foreign visitors of any mountain hut owned by the HPS, even compared to the mountain hut on Vražje Vršće (Papuk).
 This continued in the 1936–1937 season, when it saw 454 visitors, including 103 Czechoslovak, 92 Austrian, 17 German, 7 French an 2 Polish citizens.
 In the 1937–1938 season it saw 572 visitors, including 139 Czechoslovak, 54 German, 25 Austrian, 24 Polish and 5 English citizens, being overtaken by the mountain hut on Vidova gora as the most visited by foreigners in HPS ownership.

+Mass graves

+The Directorate for Detainees and Missing People of the Ministry of Croatian Veterans exhumed on 7th-8th April 2026 the remains of nine people killed at the end of World War II in the Medviđa cave on Biokovo, near Zagvozd.